 Rhodes International Studies students have travelled to all areas of the world with the Mertie W. Buckman International Internship Program.
 Some countries include Singapore, Hong Kong, Germany, Argentina, and Ireland, with internships with a variety of employers ranging from multinational corporations such as FedEx to local human rights organizations.

-The Department of International Studies is celebrating the 25th anniversary of the Mertie Buckman International Internships Program!
+In 2019, the Department of International Studies icelebrated the 25th anniversary of the Mertie Buckman International Internships Program.

 2019 Buckman International Interns